Heril-Lalwani/Food-Delivery-App/README.md

 A web application for food delivery built with the MERN stack, featuring microservices for authentication and menu management.

+A demonstration of the project can be found [here](https://drive.google.com/file/d/1z9KQsODLEn76yMmXjQ7FB_OPzx3-SxZ1/view?usp=sharing).
 ## Setup

 ### Prerequisites